-In March 2021, we originated a \$63.4 million bridge loan to a third-party to purchase a multifamily property from a multifamily-focused commercial real estate investment fund sponsored and managed by our chief executive officer and one of his immediate family members, which fund has no continued involvement with the property following the purchase.
+In 2021, we originated a \$63.4 million bridge loan to a third-party to purchase a multifamily property from a multifamily-focused commercial real estate investment fund sponsored and managed by our chief executive officer and one of his immediate family members, which fund has no continued involvement with the property following the purchase.
 The loan has an interest rate of LIBOR plus 3.75% with a LIBOR floor of 0.25% and matures in March 2024.
-Interest income recorded from this loan was \$2.1 million for 2021.
+Interest income recorded from this loan was \$3.7 million and \$2.1 million for 2022 and 2021, respectively.